 - It’s also a way to reach the kids.
 It’s possible that they may not enjoy the music and other sounds associated with the book, but then again, it may be the very thing to enchant them with the reading process.
-If we really want our kids to become better readers (and thus more capable thinkers and writers), are we willing to do anything–even pimp out their digital books–just to get them to take another look at the page on the screen?
+If we want our kids to become better readers (and thus more capable thinkers and writers), are we willing to do anything–even pimp out their digital books–to get them to take another look at the page on the screen?

 - And, yes, this goes back to the Pew Study, which shows that nearly a quarter of Americans now prefer reading electronic books.
 Is it such a giant leap to imagine that we’ll enjoy adding sounds and music to enhance written words?